retz8/nextjs-rn-monorepo/README.md

 This command will generate a new nextjs application in the `apps/web` folder.

-Example usage of internal packages:
+Example usage of internal packages (no additional setup is needed):

 ```ts
 "use client";